kolibriBlitz/Restaurant-Orders-Analysis/docs/Numbers_Game.md

 ## Notes or Challenges
 - Learned that `CROSS JOIN` is appropriate when merging a grouped dataset with a one-row dataset without a common column.
-  - Learned that `CROSS JOIN` won't work if aggregation commands are used afterward (or it didn't when I tried...).
+  - Learned that `CROSS JOIN` won't work if aggregation commands are used afterward (...at least it didn't when I tried it).
 - Explored query readability by replacing a join on non-matching structures with inline subqueries and functions.
 - Realized that performance tradeoffs may be worth it for clarity—especially in deliverables meant for stakeholders or collaborators.
   - Thinking ahead to larger, more complex datasets; where to draw the line between speed and clarity.